-With the enclosing sides added to the vehicle down ramp, we compare here the real (north stair, thus close to ground level) with the model (south stair, with its taller supports and longer down ramp). ⬇ The tiny Sony RXOII high resolution still, and 4K video, camera is used to navigate inside the structure.
+With the enclosing sides added to the vehicle down ramp, we show here the real (north stair, thus close to ground level) with the model (south stair, with its taller supports and longer down ramp). ⬇ The tiny Sony RXOII high resolution still, and 4K video, camera is used to navigate inside the structure.

 Lower stairway “pistons” shown ⬆ in the “up” position.
 This moment in construction is a special one, being the very first time that the lower stairway is self-supported and to note that the model is very stable with no side-ways movement; due in part to the close-tolerance pivots used on both sides. ⬇ This stairway opening height can be adjusted by turning the “pistons”. ⬇

 Under-stairway view ⬆ showing both “pistons” raised – still a lot of work to do but already giving some ideas for video integration.